-As regards the banking sector, basic indicators of profitability included in the dashboard are: return on equity (ROE, indicator 40.a), the cost-to-income ratio (indicator 40.b) and net interest income to total operating income (indicator 40.c).
+As regards the banking sector, basic indicators of profitability included in the dashboard are: return on equity (ROE, indicator 6.2.a), the cost-to-income ratio (indicator 6.2.b) and net interest income to total operating income (indicator 6.2.c).
 ROE is the most commonly used indicator of the profitability of a business and measures how well management uses shareholders' funds to generate income.
 On the other hand, a high ROE may also be a signal of excessive risk-taking.
 Net interest income to total operating income shows developments in banks' ability to generate profits from the traditional credit intermediation business.
 This ratio is highly dependent on interest rate movements and economic cycles; a higher level of this ratio is typical of retail-oriented banks.
 On the other hand, a lower level of this ratio suggests that banks rely more on other sources of income, such as trading or fees, which are more dependent on market volatility.
-The cost-to-income ratio measures a company's costs (administrative and fixed costs, such as salaries and property expenses, but not loan loss provisions and write-offs) in relation to its income; the lower the ratio the more profitable a bank is.15 expected changes in economic activity, the slope of the yield curve plays a crucial role in the expected profitability of the banking business.
-In fact, when the yield curve is steep, banks are able to extract more profits from their traditional maturity transformation activity (by gaining the difference between borrowing at short-term rates or floating rates and lending at the long end).
-Conversely, a flat yield curve limits the profitability of this core banking activity.
+The cost-to-income ratio measures a company's costs (administrative and fixed costs, such as salaries and property expenses, but not loan loss provisions and write-offs) in relation to its income; the lower the ratio the more profitable a bank is.